 Note: Check marks on Community Resources indicate the resources that appear in the district.
 See User's Guide for further notes about resources shown on this map.
 Some resources may overlap or be co-located.
-Some affordable properties shown in the district had affordable restrictions but no housing units that were restricted.

 Source: Legal Aid Society; New York City Council; New York City Department of City Planning; New York City Department of Education; New York City Department of Homeless Services; New York City Department of Housing Preservation and Development; New York City Department of Youth and Community Development; New York City Health and Hospitals Corporation; New York City Housing Authority; NYU Furman Center Moelis Institute for Affordable Housing Policy.